|Nutrition Facts (per serving)|

 - 1/2 teaspoon paprika

-Add the peas to beef mixture and pour into a 3-quart casserole dish.
+Pour the meat mixture into a 3-quart casserole dish.
 Top with the mashed potatoes and spread to cover, then run a fork over the potatoes to make shallow furrows.
 Sprinkle with paprika.